Configuration

 Local vs Global configuration

-JBang has a built-in default value and any config setting will by default be set on a global scope.
+JBang has built-in default values and any config setting will by default be set on a global scope.
 Meaning it will apply to any jbang

 run.
 The default location for this is at ~/.jbang/jbang.properties